platformatic/fgh/README.md

 3. **Query Generation**: Programmatically build ASTs for complex queries based on runtime conditions, user input, or other dynamic factors.

+4. **Query Formatting**: Parse queries and format them for display, normalization, or documentation purposes.

-4. **Custom Query Execution Strategies**: Implement custom execution strategies by traversing the AST yourself and applying custom logic for specific node types.
+5. **Custom Query Execution Strategies**: Implement custom execution strategies by traversing the AST yourself and applying custom logic for specific node types.

 ### Type Definitions